Progressing Through Wesleyan

 The MCF is a tool that allows students to both plan and track completion of their major while it also allows departments to certify a student’s completion of the major.
 The form lists courses and required elements for the major, and serves as a “contract” between the student and the department/program for meeting the major requirements.
 The form is completed by the student and approved and signed by the major advisor or department designee.
-(In addition to the successful completion of a major, students must also satisfy the requirements listed above under Academic Regulations.)
+(In addition to the successful completion of a major, students must also satisfy the requirements listed above under Wesleyan’s degree requirements.)

 It is critical that seniors check their Credit Analysis before the end of Drop/Add in their first semester to catch any problems with oversubscription that may affect the completion of graduation requirements.
 The Credit Analysis does not address major requirements.
 For students who studied abroad in the spring of the junior year, the credits may not yet be posted.
 A copy of the unofficial transcript may be helpful in reviewing the Credit Analysis.